Woking Borough Council

 Parking and servicing proposals plan.

 Retail assessment.
-Required to demonstrate that proposal meets the requirements of the National Planning Policy Framework (Section 2 Ensuring the vitality of town centres).
+Where it is required to demonstrate that proposal meets the requirements of the National Planning Policy Framework (Section 2 Ensuring the vitality of town centres).

 Heritage statement in accordance with the provisions of the National Planning Policy Framework (Section 12 Conserving and enhancing the historic environment).

 Streetscene drawing.
-Required to demonstrate how the proposal relates to adjacent buildings and the street scene as a whole.
+Where appropriate, will be required to demonstrate how the proposal relates to adjacent buildings and the street scene as a whole.

 Site waste management plan.
-Required to indicate the type and volume of materials to be demolished/ excavated, to identify opportunities for reuse of materials, and to demonstrate management of disposal.
+For proposals with significant demolition, excavation or engineering work, required to indicate the type and volume of materials to be demolished/excavated, to identify opportunities for reuse of materials, and to demonstrate management of disposal.

 Statement of community involvement.
 Required where community involvement has been arranged prior to making an application.